Bolton Art Gallery, Library & Museum: Branch museums

 Mere Hall was donated to the town as an art gallery by J.P.
 Thomasson in 1890, the art comprising mostly 19th-century oil paintings and some older works, including Noah Leaving the Ark by Adam Colonia.
 From 1897, the local authority began to buy North West contemporary art, often from summer exhibitions held at Mere Hall including artists Fred Balshaw, Alfred Heaton Cooper and Samuel Towers.
 In 1938, the collections of Mere Hall were transferred to a purpose-built gallery at Le Mans Crescent.
 Most of its collection was subsequently disposed of before 1948 to make way for new acquisitions.
 Mere Hall became local authority offices used for weddings until 2016, becoming a music and performance education centre in 2019.

 The grade 1 listed Hall i' th' Wood was donated as a museum for Samuel Crompton by Lord Leverhulme in 1899, opening in 1902 after restoration.
 Leverhulme had also proposed a total redesign of Bolton which included an expanded Chadwick Museum at Queen's Park, this plan was rejected but parts of it gave rise to the building of the current Le Mans Crescent in the 1930s.
 The 'Hall i' th' Wood' museum has continued in its original purpose.

 Smithills Hall opened in 1963, a nature trail museum opened in its Park in 1975, and Little Bolton Town Hall operated as a museum from 1979.
 All branch museums except Hall i' th' Wood and Smithills closed due to budget cuts, a gallery at Le Mans Crescent became the local history and archive section, now managed by the museum.
 Large collections of over 400,000 museum objects formerly displayed are held in storage off-site; details are contained within the museum's Acquisition and Disposal Policy.

 The Chadwick Resource Centre is a museum collections store and research centre housing approximately 60,000 objects that opened in 2012 at Union Road, Bolton, BL2 2HE.

 Le Mans Crescent

-The current Le Man's Crescent Museum was opened by the Mayor in 1934, displaying natural history and art.
+The current Le Mans Crescent Museum was opened by the Mayor in 1934, displaying natural history and art.
 The aquarium opened in 1941, the full fitting out of the museum was delayed due to World War 2 until 1947.
-There was some controversy in 2006 as forger Shaun Greenhalgh had sold a statue to the museum collection known as the Amarna Princess it was exposed as a forgery.
+There was some controversy in 2006 as forger Shaun Greenhalgh had sold a statue to the museum collection known as the Amarna Princess.
+It was subsequently exposed as a forgery.
 The Museum received £3.8 million in grant funding to update and improve displays in 2018.